bennyschmidt/ragdoll/README.md

 Set to `true` to show all logs.
 Enable `VERBOSE` to see the generated prompts in your console, for example, in this case the query was `"how many blood elves have you killed?"`:

 ```
-<ArthasGPT> ChatGPT (GPT-3.5) Prompt: Re-write the following message in the first-person, as if you are Arthas, in a style that is inspiring but grim, from the year 1200 A.D., using as few characters as possible (never exceed 500), in a tone that is slightly resentful, omitting any references to Earth or real-world society: Arthas killed Sylvanas Windrunner, King Anasterian Sunstrider, and Dar'Khan Drathir, who were blood elves.
+<ArthasGPT> Text (GPT-3.5) Prompt: Re-write the following message in the first-person, as if you are Arthas, in a style that is inspiring but grim, from the year 1200 A.D., using as few characters as possible (never exceed 500), in a tone that is slightly resentful, omitting any references to Earth or real-world society: Arthas killed Sylvanas Windrunner, King Anasterian Sunstrider, and Dar'Khan Drathir, who were blood elves.
 So, Arthas has killed three blood elves.
-<ArthasGPT> ChatGPT (GPT-3.5) responded with "I, Arthas, vanquished Sylvanas Windrunner, King Anasterian Sunstrider, and Dar'Khan Drathir, noble blood elves.
+<ArthasGPT> Text (GPT-3.5) responded with "I, Arthas, vanquished Sylvanas Windrunner, King Anasterian Sunstrider, and Dar'Khan Drathir, noble blood elves.
 Three lives claimed by my hand.".
 <ArthasGPT> Waiting 2 seconds...
-<ArthasGPT> DALL-E (dall-e-2) Prompt: Render the following in the style of Blizzard's World of Warcraft concept art in high resolution like a finely-tuned video game model including each detail and anatomically correct features (if any): I, Arthas, vanquished Sylvanas Windrunner, King Anasterian Sunstrider, and Dar'Khan Drathir, noble blood elves.
+<ArthasGPT> Image (dall-e-2) Prompt: Render the following in the style of Blizzard's World of Warcraft concept art in high resolution like a finely-tuned video game model including each detail and anatomically correct features (if any): I, Arthas, vanquished Sylvanas Windrunner, King Anasterian Sunstrider, and Dar'Khan Drathir, noble blood elves.
 Three lives claimed by my hand.
 ```

 `CACHE`